hackle/blog-rust/raw/state-monad.md

 (("Hello","Hackle","Howdy"),2)
 ```

 Experienced Haskellers would immediately point out `composeS` is just `.` in disguise!
-This is true and please note it down.
-We will keep working on the `composeS` signature, to arrive at something comparable to `.`.
+Keep this in mind.
+We will continue to work on the more verbose `composeS` signature, but the aim is to arrive at something comparable to `.`.

 ### Stunt 1: currying!

 Watch out - I am going to pull a stunt!

-Oh well, I exaggerate, it's only 2 steps from the `composeS` type: currying + partial application.
-And by "partial application" I really just mean adding `()`.

 ```haskell
 composeS